Measuring the Value of Marketing Operations

 Unlike traditional marketing attribution, there's no measurable link between individual improvement projects and individual opportunities.
 Instead, a different kind of attribution methodology is needed; one that many operations teams struggle with.
 Fortunately, Ops teams will already be generating all the required numbers.
 Any good CMO should be reporting on funnel conversion rates to the business - it's a standard metric.
 CMOs may not be monitoring individual channel metrics, such as email click-throughs or form completion rates, but marketing managers will be.
 These top-level analytics aren't just used for campaign performance, they also form the basis for marketing ops reporting.

 The missing step is storytelling.
-Marketing ops need to be looking for general trends that span multiple campaigns, and linking them back to specific improvement activities.
+Marketing ops needs to be looking for general trends that span multiple campaigns, and linking them back to specific improvement activities.
 Look at MQL conversion rates before and after a lead scoring update goes live.
 Compare email click-through rates before and after a database clean-up project.
 If you're seeing noticeable improvements in top-level metrics then shout about them, and construct a narrative about how your activities help make a difference.
 Creative agencies and campaign managers will be doing the same thing, and they won't mind if you seek to share the credit.

 Numbers and Narrative